Dual Cross-Attention Siamese Transformer for Rectal Tumor Regrowth Assessment in Watch-and-Wait Endoscopy

 Increasing evidence supports watch-and-wait (WW) surveillance for patients with rectal cancer who show clinical complete response (cCR) at restaging following total neoadjuvant treatment (TNT).
-However, objectively accurate methods to early detect local regrowth (LR) from follow-up endoscopy images during WW are essential to manage care and prevent distant metastases.
+However, accurate methods to early detect local regrowth (LR) from follow-up endoscopy images during WW are essential to manage care and prevent distant metastases.
 Hence, we developed a Siamese Swin Transformer with Dual Cross-Attention (SSDCA) to combine longitudinal endoscopic images at restaging and follow-up and distinguish cCR from LR.
-SSDCA leverages pretrained Swin transformers to extract domain agnostic features and enhance robustness to imaging variations.
-Dual cross attention is implemented to emphasize features from the two scans without requiring any spatial alignment of images to predict response.
+SSDCA leverages pretrained Swin Transformers to extract domain agnostic features and enhance robustness to imaging variations.
+Dual cross attention is implemented to emphasize features from the paired scans without requiring any spatial alignment to predict response.
 SSDCA as well as Swin-based baselines were trained using image pairs from 135 patients and evaluated on a held-out set of image pairs from 62 patients.
 SSDCA produced the best balanced accuracy (81.76\% $\pm$ 0.04), sensitivity (90.07\% $\pm$ 0.08), and specificity (72.86\% $\pm$ 0.05).
 Robustness analysis showed stable performance irrespective of artifacts including blood, stool, telangiectasia, and poor image quality.
 UMAP clustering of extracted features showed maximal inter-cluster separation (1.45 $\pm$ 0.18) and minimal intra-cluster dispersion (1.07 $\pm$ 0.19) with SSDCA, confirming discriminative representation learning.
+Code and weights available at: \href{https://github.com/Jotanator/SSDCA}{https://github.com/Jotanator/SSDCA}